For several years, I was a soldier-medic in the U.S. Army. I saw countless military and family members. Now I am a veteran looking back.

 - He has a wife and three children who live off post.

-All these factors and plenty more effect a soldier's pay.
+All these factors and plenty more affect a soldier's pay.
 It's "fair."
 OK, now imagine that another buddy joins your conversation.
-He also went to BCT with you both.
 He has the same job as you and other factors are similar to yours.
 Therefore his pay is the same.
 However...

-- He spends his most of his day on his iPhone because his platoon is overstaffed.
+- He spends most of his day on his iPhone because his platoon is overstaffed.

 - He is overweight and weak.